flengyel/sagepod/README.md

 # SagePod: SageMath Containerization with Podman

-This README describes utilities to download and run SageMath containers using Podman.
+This README describes utilities to download and run SageMath containers under Ubuntu Linux under WSL2 using Podman.
 A podman-compose script handles downloading SageMath containers and mounts container directories on the host system for Jupyter notebook access and configuration.
 Shell scripts automate starting and stopping the container, and provide interactive container access.

 ## Overview